The Gold Standard: Exposure & Response Prevention Treatment for OCD

 ERP treatment is specific to your needs.
 The plan is created between yourself and the therapist.
 It is a step-by-step plan made with your therapist as your copilot, meaning that the approach is gradual and not meant to be overwhelming.
 The goal is to increase resilience to face discomfort, at your pace.
 If the planned exposures feel too easy, it means progress has been made and it’s time to move to the next step of the plan.
 More often than not, clients assume they will feel far more anxious than they do approaching these fears.
 It is an incredible thing to witness someone leave these sessions feeling empowered and learn to apply these skills to everyday life.

 The most important thing to remember is that this treatment is at your pace, with your voice heard and valued every step of the way.
-If this isn’t the experience you’ve had elsewhere, let us gain your trust and show that this treatment is not only safe and guided in a managabe way but effective for long-term symptom reduction.
+If this isn’t the experience you’ve had elsewhere, let us gain your trust and show that this treatment is not only safe and guided in a manageable way but effective for long-term symptom reduction.

 Ask us at Lux Behavioral Health if Exposure and Response Prevention Therapy is right for you!